 - Cover with cold water one to two inches above top of eggs.

-- Add a splash of white [or any kind of] vinegar.
-This helps prevent shells from cracking during cooking process.
+- Adding a splash of vinegar is optional to help prevent shells from cracking during cooking.

 - Turn heat on high and wait for water to boil.

 - When water reaches full boil, immediately turn off heat and place a lid over pan.

 - Set timer for exactly 18 minutes.
 At higher altitudes you should add time.
 22 min. at 8300 ft.

 - As soon as timer goes off, drain hot water and flush eggs copiously with cold tap water while still in pan.

 - Transfer eggs to bowl and set in refrigerator to finish cooling.